Loop3D/qgis-loopplugin/README.md

 4. Set up structural point data in the Structure Layer Tab
 5. Run the processing workflow in the Run Tab

+# ROI-Based Clipping Tool for QGIS

+This tool allows users to clip spatial layers using a Region of Interest (ROI), either by creating one directly in QGIS or using an existing ROI layer.

+## 🛠️ Getting Started

+When you select **Clip Data**, you can define your ROI in one of two ways:

+---

+## 🗂 Option 1: Use Existing ROI

+1. Click **Existing ROI**.
+2. You will be prompted to choose one of the following:
+   - **QGIS Panel**:
+     Select an ROI layer that is already loaded in your QGIS session.
+     → All layers, including the selected ROI, will be listed in the text editor below the **Save ROI and Clip** button.
+   - **Local File**:
+     Load an ROI shapefile from your computer.
+     → The selected file will be displayed in the text editor below **Save ROI and Clip**.

+---

+## ✏️ Option 2: Create ROI

+1. Click **Create ROI**.
+2. A message will appear:
+   > *"Draw your Region of Interest (ROI) on the map."*
+3. Click **OK**.
+4. Use the **Add Polygon Feature** tool in QGIS to draw your ROI directly on the map.
+5. Once finished:
+   - Click the **Save ROI** button.
+   - All available layers, including the newly created ROI, will be listed in the text editor below **Save ROI and Clip**.

+---

+## 🎯 Final Step: Select Layers to Clip

+After setting up the ROI using one of the two methods above:

+- Use the text editor to **select only the layers** you want to clip.
+- These should be relevant to your study or region.

+> **Example**:
+> To clip data for the *Hammersley Basin*, you might select:
+> `faults`, `geology`, `dtm`, and `structure`.

+---

+## 📌 Notes

+- Ensure all layers are loaded and visible in QGIS before proceeding.
+- ROI must be a polygon layer for successful clipping.
+- For optimal results, ensure all layers use the same CRS (Coordinate Reference System).

+---

 ## Support
 For issues or questions, please refer to the documentation or open an issue in this repository.